darkreader/darkreader/CONTRIBUTING.md

 | **IGNORE&nbsp;INLINE&nbsp;STYLE** | Prevents inline style analysis of matched elements. | *Example*: `<p style="color: red">` element's style attribute will not be changed. |
 | **IGNORE&nbsp;IMAGE&nbsp;ANALYSIS** | Prevents background images from being analyzed for matched selectors. |  |

-## Adding a new color scheme
+## Add a New Color Scheme

-If you think you can add a new _popular_ or _unique_ but useable pre-defined colorscheme in Dark Reader you can add this to the
-`src/config/color-schemes.drconf` file.
-You can check the `docs/color-schemes-drconf.spec` for specific details about the file.
+If you think you can contribute a new _popular_ or _unique_ (but useable) pre-defined color scheme to Dark Reader, you can add this to the `src/config/color-schemes.drconf` file.
+You can check `docs/color-schemes-drconf.spec` for specific details.
 Please follow the next steps to add a new color scheme:

 - Open
 **[color-schemes.drconf](https://github.com/darkreader/darkreader/blob/master/src/config/color-schemes.drconf) file**.